njsdias/MachineLearning/ScalaMLProjects/6-MovieRecom/README.md

 Now, as a user, you might have preferences for certain items.
 Therefore, these preferences must be extracted from data about items, users, or ratings.
 Often this data is represented as a **utility matrix**, such as a user-item pair.
 The entry in the matrix, that is, a table, can come from an ordered set.
 For example, integers 1-5 can be used to represent the number of stars that the user gave as a rating for items.
 This matrix can be sparce as much user don't rated the products.
 The goal is to predict the blanks in the utility matrix.

+For this project, we can use the **MovieLens 100k** rating dataset from http://www.grouplens.org/node/73 .
+The training set ratings are in a file called _ua.base_, while the movie item data is in _u.item_ .
+On the other hand, _ua.test_ contains the test set to evaluate our model.